tadipavankumarreddy/Naresh-Technologies---Android-Resources/Java Notes.md

 - Java Static Variables
   - static variables are defines using ```static``` keyword.
   - if you have a common property that needs to be applied for all the objects that you create for a class - then, to manage the memory well, you can use a static variable.
+  - You can access the static variable without creating an instance of the class.

 Example